seyadeodin/fm-state-workshop/src/app/exercise-fetch/readme.md

-## Data Fetching with TanStack Query
+# Server State Management with TanStack Query

+## Core Concepts

+### Specialized Libraries for Server State

 - **Rule**: Use specialized libraries for server state management
 - **Anti-pattern**: Using `useEffect` + `useState` for data fetching